AdobeDocs/campaign.en/help/v8/dev/restrict-pi-view.md

 The main properties are:

-* **[!UICONTROL visibleIf]**: hides the fields from the metadata, hence they cannot be accessed within a schema view, or column selection, or an expression builder.
+* **[!UICONTROL visibleIf]**: hides the fields from the metadata, hence they cannot be accessed within a schema view, or column selection, or an [Expression builder](../../v8/start/filter-conditions.md#list-of-functions).
 But this does not hide any data, if the field name is manually entered in an expression the value will show up.
 * **[!UICONTROL accessibleIf]**: hides the data (replacing it with empty values) from resulting query.
 If visibleIf is empty, then it gets the same expresion as **[!UICONTROL accessibleIf]**.

 Here are the consequences of using this attribute in Campaign: